 😃 What is Infophilia?

 Infophilia is a weekly letter about the human love of information.
-The word comes from the short form use of info for information and the Greek word philia meaning love.
-This is also one of the places where I’m drawing from multiple disciplines, cultures, languages, and societies, to develop the infophilia theory and framework, an evolutionary, social, positive psychology of information, avant garde research.
+The word comes from the French use of info for information and the Greek word philia meaning love.

 The human relationship with information is undergoing profound changes and it can be powerful or problematic in the Age of Information, Creator Economy, Artificial Intelligence, Era of Post-Truth, Posthumanism, Post Normal, and Post-Typographic Society.
 People are creating and consuming more information than ever.
 What are human-information connections and cultures across space, time, and more?
 Are humans just encoded information?
 How is information power?
 Is information a drug?
 How does information affect health?
 How does information help people live happier, smarter, stronger, and longer?
 What is infophilia and how can this help well-being and flourishing, human centered research and development, responsible and sustainable growth of innovation and manufacture of knowledge?
 These are just some of the questions that drive my thinking about the arts, sciences, humanities, social sciences, and technologies of information beyond its production, creation, distribution, and use.
 Infophilia newsletter topics range from Artificial Intelligence to Zoom and their impact on human potential, from the rise of digital citizens, digerati and polymaths to integrative interdisciplinary theories and frameworks like infophilic information styles.
 I am digging beyond the technology pathologies and information disorders, to discover and develop an evo-socio-tech positive psychology of information.
 Subscribe to get full access to my writings and archive.